 Winston Tong \ Theoretically Chinese [LTMCD 2382]

-Theoretically Chinese is the polished 1985 electro album by Winston Tong, the singer and visual artist also known for his work with the group Tuxedomoon.
-Theoretically Chinese was recorded in 1984 and originally released by Les Disques du Crépuscule.
-Smoothly produced by former Associate Alan Rankine, it features a stellar supporting cast of post-punk royalty including Jah Wobble (bass), Stephen Morris (drums), Dave Formula (keyboards), Simon Topping (percussion) and Sussan Deyhim (backing vocals).
+Originally released by Les Disques du Crépuscule in 1985, Theoretically Chinese was produced by former Associate Alan Rankine and features a stellar supporting cast including Jah Wobble (bass), Stephen Morris (drums), Dave Formula (keyboards), Simon Topping (percussion) and Sussan Deyhim (backing vocals).

-Much of the album offers rhythmic electronic pop, notably Big Brother, Principles Of Movement and a cover of Marianne Faithfull's classic Broken English.
+Much of the album offers rhythmic electronic pop, notably Big Brother, Principles of Movement and a cover of Marianne Faithfull's new wave disco classic Broken English.
 The extended remaster also includes more left-field material, including epic 16 minute soundscape The Hunger, recorded with Japanese musicians in Tokyo, and the previously unreleased Dream Assassins, a collaboration with Nikki Mono.

 1. Big Brother

 Available on CD and digital download.
 CD is SOLD OUT

 "Highlights shine out with clarity.
 Broken English is a song that could define the genre - minimalist, impulsive, cool and exciting all at once.
 The Hunger is grandiose and fascinating, with lots of sample-friendly noises and beats too.
 Go buy, you nu-sonic archeologists" (Whisperin' & Hollerin', 09/2004)

 "A classic electro album, exemplary work" (The Big Takeover, 9/2004)

 "Producer Rankine brings shimmering energy to the album that pays off in spades, while The Hunger is a striking tour de force" (All Music Guide, 10/2004)